hmrc/upscan-initiate/README.md

 * Consuming service downloads the file using the provided URL or passes this URL on to another service which will make use of the file location.
 This download URL only remains valid for a limited duration (see [Success](#service__poutcome__success))
 * After some time the file is automatically removed from the remote storage.
 Upscan does NOT keep files indefinitely
 * If the file fails a check, a notification is sent to the consuming service containing information on the failed check.
 The file is unavailable for retrieval
 * If the consuming service fails to respond to the callback request (e.g. the consuming service is down, the consuming service answered with an HTTP status code other than 2xx), the callback will be retried up to a maximum of 30 retries.
-The time interval between the retries is 60 seconds
+The time interval between the retries is 60 seconds.
 Configuration of these values is here (https://github.com/hmrc/upscan-infrastructure/blob/master/modules/sqs/main.tf)

 Please view the [Upscan Service & Flow Overview in Confluence](https://confluence.tools.tax.service.gov.uk/pages/viewpage.action?pageId=101663507) for a more visual representation.